Urgent Care for Hypertension

 Causes of Hypertension

 There are many lifestyle factors and medical conditions that increase the risk for hypertension, but the exact causes of this condition are not known.

-Call (301) 519-0902 now for an immediate appointment with an emergency care provider to identify your causes of hypertension.
+Call (301) 519-0902 now to reserve your spot with an emergency care provider to identify your causes of hypertension.

 Smoking cigarettes, drinking too much alcohol, eating too much salt, and not getting enough exercise all increase the risk of high blood pressure.
 People with adrenal disorders, chronic kidney disease and thyroid disorders also have an elevated risk of the disease.
 Some people have a family history of high blood pressure, putting them at risk for developing hypertension.

 Complications of Hypertension

 Because hypertension does not always cause symptoms, many people don’t know they have it.
 Uncontrolled hypertension puts a lot of strain on the heart because it forces the organ to work harder.
 This is why people with hypertension have an increased risk of stroke and heart attack.
 High blood pressure can also damage the blood vessels, increasing the risk for diabetes and chronic kidney disease.

 Once you’re aware of the causes of hypertension affecting you, an experienced medical professional can work with you to determine the best way to manage your hypertension.
 Some people are able to control their blood pressure by changing their diets.
 The link between nutrition and hypertension is well-established, so you may need to reduce your sodium intake or increase your potassium intake.
 The DASH diet is often used to control high blood pressure.
 This diet emphasizes low-sodium foods, low-fat dairy products, and whole grains.
 People who follow the DASH diet may be able to avoid medications or reduce the amount of medication they need to maintain normal blood pressure.